jonathanbernal/LeapAuth/README.md

 # LeapAuth
-A website that uses the Leap Motion as a second authentication factor
+A Website that uses the Leap Motion as a second authentication factor.